 Home Monitoring of Chronic Disease for Aged Care

-The NBN Home Monitoring of Chronic Disease for Aged Care project is a A$5.47M trial to demonstrate the deployment, operation and evaluation of an NBN-enabled telehealth system for home monitoring of patients with chronic disease.
+The high speed broadband Home Monitoring of Chronic Disease for Aged Care project is a A$5.47M trial to demonstrate the deployment, operation and evaluation of an broadband-enabled telehealth system for home monitoring of patients with chronic disease.

 The research aims to demonstrate how home monitoring of chronically ill and elderly patients can reduce hospitalisations and improve health outcomes, quality of care and reduce costs to the community and the health system.

-The study, funded by the Australian Government under the National Broadband Network (NBN) Enabled Telehealth Pilots Program, will deploy in-home telehealth services for 150 patients over six fibre and fixed-wireless NBN connected sites around Australia.
+The study, funded by the Australian Government Enabled Telehealth Pilots Program, will deploy in-home telehealth services for 150 patients over six fibre and fixed-wireless high speed broadband connected sites around Australia.

 CSIRO will also evaluate the success of the service over a period of 12 months and develop new methods for automated risk analysis of patients to better target telehealth interventions.